Skip to Content

 From the ashes of the Old World Age of Sigmar was born

 Archaon (who you know from AOS!) destroyed the Old World, and from the Chaos that ensued, The Mortal Realms (the setting of Age of Sigmar) came into being.
-This means that The Old World, in a way, is the ancient past of the Age of Sigmar universe, and many of the heroes and villains of the Age of Sigmar have ties to The World that Was, as they call it in AOS.
+This means that The Old World, in a way, is the ancient past of the Age of Sigmar universe, and many of the heroes and villains of the Age of Sigmar have ties to The World That Was, as they call it in Age of Sigmar.

 (If you want to know more about the lore behind the AoS world, we got an article on it here)